-In this blog, we'll explore some methods we’ve been developing to eliminate the need for instrumentation when collecting coverage data by using branch traces – traces generated from program execution that contain information on which branches were taken.
+In this blog, we'll explore some methods we’ve been developing to perform instrumentationless code coverage analysis by using branch traces – traces generated from program execution that contain information on which branches were taken.
 The methods include one using a machine emulator (QEMU), and another using hardware (Intel Processor Trace).

 Zero-instrumentation coverage on an emulator